DylanManiatakes/ultimatemediaserver/README.md

 - There are two Scripts in the Repo, if you already have a docker environment setup you can just use the docker-compose file that has all the paths and variables pre-mapped.
 - This is an example of a service within a docker compose folder:

-appname:
-    image: imageurl
-    container_name: appname
-    environment:
-      - PUID=0
-      - PGID=0
-      - TZ=Europe/London
-    volumes:
-      - /dockerconfig/appname/config:/config
-    ports:
-      - 1234:1234
-    restart: unless-stopped

-   Explaination of these variables are as follows:

-appname: #This is just a header for the docker environment to divide the containers
+# appname: // This is just a header for the docker environment to divide the containers
-    image: imageurl # This is the image url that docker will pull to build the container
+    image: imageurl // This is the image url that docker will pull to build the container
-    container_name: appname # This will be the name seen in portainer and the docker cli
+    container_name: appname // This will be the name seen in portainer and the docker cli
-    environment: # these are env. variables that can change what the container does
+    environment: // these are env. variables that can change what the container does
-      - PUID=0 # This is a user code giving the container the access of a root user, this DOES NOT mean the container can access the main machine just makes interlinking easier.
+      - PUID=0 // This is a user code giving the container the access of a root user, this DOES NOT mean the container can access the main machine just makes interlinking easier.
-      - PGID=0 # Same as above but this is the group variable.
+      - PGID=0 // Same as above but this is the group variable.
-      - TZ=Europe/London # Time Zone, not all containers have this and in my experience its just about useless as this can be set within the container 9/10 times
+      - TZ=Europe/London // Time Zone, not all containers have this and in my experience its just about useless as this can be set within the container 9/10 times
-    volumes: # Volumes are where the container will store data in relation to the HOST Machine.
+    volumes: // Volumes are where the container will store data in relation to the HOST Machine.
 The format is /PathOnHost:/PathInContainer
-      - /dockerconfig/appname/config:/config # For Ease of use, troubleshooting and possible cloning I store all the containers in a created folder so all files can easily be accessed on the host.
+      - /dockerconfig/appname/config:/config // For Ease of use, troubleshooting and possible cloning I store all the containers in a created folder so all files can easily be accessed on the host
-    ports: #Ports that the container will use in the format of: - PortOnHOST:PortinContainer | This can be used to change the port on the host to avoid port conflicts but most containers will just let you change the whole string ex.
+    ports: // Ports that the container will use in the format of: - PortOnHOST:PortinContainer | This can be used to change the port on the host to avoid port conflicts but most containers will just let you change the whole string ex.
 1111 on the host could point to 1234 in that container.
 But most containers ive come across will just let you do 1111:1111
       - 1234:1234
-    restart: unless-stopped #This is the restart policy and can be changed later.
+    restart: unless-stopped // This is the restart policy and can be changed later.

 - The second script is an .sh file and what it does is install docker and docker-compose as well as fetch the compose file from this repo and run it.
 This basically is a one command way to build a full docker service.
 Great for noobs.